batty2021/Election_Analysis/README.md

-# Election_Analysis
+# Election_Analysis:

-use the power of python to automate the vote-counting process for local election
+Use the power of Python to automate the vote-counting process for local election.

 # Overview of Election Audit:
- # Purpose
+ # Purpose:
   A Colorado board of elections Employee has requested data to submit the election audit results forthe  local congressional election.

- # The data we need to retrieve
+ # The data we need to retrieve:
  1.Total number of votes cast
  2.A complete list of candidates who received votes 3.Percentage of votes each candidate won